 The first generation Volvo S60 is the more or less forgotten rival of the BMW 3 series, Audi A4 or the Mercedes C-class from that time.
 I would say that the S60 is the least popular from them but this can be an advantage, since the Volvo is cheaper to buy than the Germans and you should be able to more easily find a never crashed example in a good condition.
 Why?
 Well because it’s not very popular among those young, you know more enthusiastic drivers.
-As we all know they like to drive the remaining shit out of the older – mainly German cars while spending nothing on the maintenance, except maybe buying bigger wheels or an aftermarket radio.
+As we all know that they like to drive the remaining shit out of the older – mainly German cars while spending nothing on the maintenance, except maybe buying bigger wheels or an aftermarket radio.

 Currently the price for these cars starts at 300 € in Germany.
 For this much money you get a spacious, safe(if not previously crashed) and a still drivable Volvo V70 made in 2001.
 It’s equipped with the 2.4 l naturally aspirated 5 cylinder petrol engine mated to the 5 speed manual gearbox.
 Of course the mileage of this particular example is 446 000 km but you can with no problem find cars with even higher mileage which are still running.
 These 5 cylinder engines can really withstand a lot (with a little regular maintenance of course).

 The interior of these cars definitely has numerous advantages like the very good ergonomics, comfortable seats, good visibility, mostly durable plastic materials (except a couple of weaker spots like the sticky/peeling radio buttons for example) + the dashboard has clean control layout and it’s inclined to the driver.
 The standard and the optional equipment of these cars can contain various-mostly usual features, but also not that usual things like the integrated rear child seats or an integrated table for the rear passengers.

 On the other side there are also some disadvantages as well: